CD3/TemplateRenderer/README.md

 # render-template

-`render-template` provides a small python script named `render.py` that can render stand-alone template files using several different engines.
+`render-template` provides a small python script named `render` that can render stand-alone template files using several different engines.
 It is useful for creating simple templates to create configuration files, source code, READMEs, etc.

 ## Usage

-In its simplest uses `render.py` takes a template file, renders it using the default template engine (mako), and writes the it to stdout.
+In its simplest uses `render` takes a template file, renders it using the default template engine (mako), and writes the it to stdout.

 ```Bash